 Cable repair technicians are not required to have any formal training, and a high school diploma or GED is usually the minimum educational requirement.
 However, some employers may prefer individuals with a basic understanding of cable systems and electronics.
 Certificate programs are usually offered in electronics technology or telecommunications technology, and generally require a year of training.
 Related associate degree programs are also available, but are not typically needed.
+Students may find some programs are offered online.

 Electronics Technology Certificate